Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Software Development with Python

 * Configuring a development environment for Python
-  * :disappointed: = Development environment is not set up.
+  * :disappointed: = Development environment is not set up
-  * :confused: = Development environment configured without all required dependencies and tools.
+  * :confused: = Development environment configured without all required dependencies and tools
   * :neutral_face: = Development environment configured with required dependencies
-  and tools.
+  and tools
-  * :smiley: = Development environment configured with requirements plus additional tools.
+  * :smiley: = Development environment configured with requirements plus additional tools
-  * :sunglasses: = Development environment configured with requirements plus additional tools, and assistance to other students with configuration has been provided.
+  * :sunglasses: = Development environment configured with requirements plus additional tools, and assistance to other students with configuration has been provided
 * Running Python programs with `pyenv` and `pipenv`
-  * :disappointed: = `pyenv` and `pipenv` not installed or setup on laptop.
+  * :disappointed: = `pyenv` and `pipenv` not installed or setup on laptop
-  * :confused: = Program will not run with `pyenv` and `pipenv`.
+  * :confused: = Program will not run with `pyenv` and `pipenv`
-  * :neutral_face: = Programs are able to run with `pyenv` and `pipenv`.
+  * :neutral_face: = Programs are able to run with `pyenv` and `pipenv`
-  * :smiley: = Programs are able to run with `pyenv` and `pipenv` and additional flags and commands have been incorporated.
+  * :smiley: = Programs are able to run with `pyenv` and `pipenv` and additional flags and commands have been incorporated
-  * :sunglasses: = Programs are able to run with `pyenv` and `pipenv` with additional flags and commands to improve testing while also providing assistance to other students in their use of `pyenv` and `pipenv`.
+  * :sunglasses: = Programs are able to run with `pyenv` and `pipenv` with additional flags and commands to improve testing while also providing assistance to other students in their use of `pyenv` and `pipenv`
 * Linting Python programs with `pylint` and `flake8`
-  * :disappointed: = `pylint` and `flake8` not installed or setup.
+  * :disappointed: = `pylint` and `flake8` not installed or setup
-  * :confused: = `pylint` and `flake8` installed but incorrectly configured and unable to run.
+  * :confused: = `pylint` and `flake8` installed but incorrectly configured and unable to run
   * :neutral_face: = `pylint` and `flake8` able to lint programs but program returns
-  linting errors.
+  linting errors
-  * :smiley: = `pyling` and `flake8` able to lint programs successfully, programs contain no linting errors.
+  * :smiley: = `pyling` and `flake8` able to lint programs successfully, programs contain no linting errors
-  * :sunglasses: = `pylint` and `flake8` able to lint programs, programs contain no linting errors, troubleshooting assistance provided for installation and configuring of `pylint` and `flake8` to other students.
+  * :sunglasses: = `pylint` and `flake8` able to lint programs, programs contain no linting errors, troubleshooting assistance provided for installation and configuring of `pylint` and `flake8` to other students
 * Formatting Python programs with `black`
-  * :disappointed: = `black` not installed, setup, or used.
+  * :disappointed: = `black` not installed, setup, or used
-  * :sunglasses: = Ran `black` successfully and file was formatted.
+  * :sunglasses: = Ran `black` successfully and file was formatted
 * Basic testing of Python programs with `pytest`
-  * :disappointed: = Did not use `pytest`.
+  * :disappointed: = Did not use `pytest`
-  * :confused: = `pytest` employed, but with inadequate test cases.
+  * :confused: = `pytest` employed, but with inadequate test cases
-  * :neutral_face: = Few test cases were created.
+  * :neutral_face: = Few test cases were created
-  * :smiley: = Thorough, adequate test cases.
+  * :smiley: = Thorough, adequate test cases
-  * :sunglasses: = Thorough, adequate, and documented test cases.
+  * :sunglasses: = Thorough, adequate, and documented test cases
 * Calculating code coverage of a `pytest` test suite
   * :disappointed: = Does not check code coverage at all, 0%
   * :confused: = Checks up to 25% code coverage with `pytest`